deckhouse/csi-nfs/docs/README.md

     nfsVersion: "4.1"
   reclaimPolicy: Delete
   volumeBindingMode: WaitForFirstConsumer
+  workloadNodes:
+    nodeSelector:
+      matchLabels:
+        storage: "true"
 EOF
 ```

+Note that the CSI driver control pods are placed on cluster nodes according to the workloadnodes parameters of all NFSStorageClass.
+If they are missing, the module workload will not be placed!

 A directory `<directory from share>/<PV name>` will be created for each PV.